-7 So, the people whom got sentenced for 8 Roberta's case only got sentenced for one year.
-So, you know, moving forward with Roberta's case, you know, these 9 two people whom are responsible for murdering Roberta, you 10 11 know, are adults now, you know?
+Roberta's case only got sentenced for one year.
+So, you know, moving forward with Roberta's case, you know, these two people whom are responsible for murdering Roberta, you know, are adults now, you know?
 They were youth, you know?
-And, one of the things, you know -- there's a lot of 12 stories.
-You know, a lot of stories within our community, 13 14 you know, that there's more to the story.
-And, one of the things, what do you call it, you know, because Canada 15 doesn't support victims or those whom are testifying, you 16 17 know, any leniency of, you know, helping them, helping support those people are coming forward with evidence, you 18 know?
-Especially tangible evidence that could have 19 possibly helped Roberta's case, solving Roberta's case, and 20 getting the proper justice for Roberta.
-21 they're still walking free, and one of the things with 1 2 Roberta, you know, our community was supposed to BCR them off the reserve for a lifetime, I believe it was.
-3 Those people are back in our community not even a year later, you 4 5 know, walking freely, taunting my auntie, you know?
-And, during the trial of Roberta, the Crown, 6 you know -- the Crowns and the defence lawyer, you know, 7 8 were really taunting my family and giving them a real hard time.
-I have never seen a murder case go through the 9 justice system so quick, you know, in Manitoba.
-You know, 10 11 within -- what was it, a few months?
-A couple of months the most?
-And, like, I've never, ever, to this day, seen a 12 murder case go through a justice system so quick and just 13 14 fail families completely.
+And, one of the things, you know -- there's a lot of stories.
+You know, a lot of stories within our community, you know, that there's more to the story.
+And, one of the things, what do you call it, you know, because Canada doesn't support victims or those whom are testifying, you know, any leniency of, you know, helping them, helping support those people are coming forward with evidence, you know?
+Especially tangible evidence that could have possibly helped Roberta's case, solving Roberta's case, and getting the proper justice for Roberta.

+So, the youth, Justina Richard (phon), who was one of the people who was responsible, it doesn't matter they're murderers.
+But, yes, so these murderers, you know, are free within our communities.
+You know, they're still walking free, and one of the things with 1 Roberta, you know, our community was supposed to BCR them 2 off the reserve for a lifetime, I believe it was.
+3 people are back in our community not even a year later, you 4 know, walking freely, taunting my auntie, you know?
+5 6 And, during the trial of Roberta, the Crown, you know -- the Crowns and the defence lawyer, you know, 7 were really taunting my family and giving them a real hard 8 9 time.
+I have never seen a murder case go through the justice system so quick, you know, in Manitoba.
+You know, 10 within -- what was it, a few months?
+A couple of months 11 the most?
+And, like, I've never, ever, to this day, seen a 12 murder case go through a justice system so quick and just 13 fail families completely.
+14 15 So, with Roberta, you know, the family would tell my auntie she's going to hell, you know?
-22 So, the youth, Justina Richard (phon), who 23 was one of the people who was responsible, it doesn't 24 matter they're murderers.
-But, yes, so these murderers, 25 you know, are free within our communities.
-You know,

-So, with Roberta, you know, the family would 15 tell my auntie she's going to hell, you know?
 And, 16 17 continuously, you know, just taunt her and bully her, bully my family out of that courtroom, you know?
-So, what do you 18 call it -- so we were, you know, victims to a crime by 19 20 being victims to, yet again, those people responsible for murdering my cousin.
-And, the courts -- you know, my 21 auntie tried to bring it to, like, the defence lawyer -- or 22 23 to the prosecutors and stuff, and the prosecutor was 24 literally swearing at my auntie.
-Like, literally treating 25 her like as if she was nothing, you know?
-Because she was
+So, what do you 18 call it -- so we were, you know, victims to a crime by 19 being victims to, yet again, those people responsible for 20 murdering my cousin.
+And, the courts -- you know, my 21 auntie tried to bring it to, like, the defence lawyer -- or 22 to the prosecutors and stuff, and the prosecutor was 23 24 literally swearing at my auntie.
+Like, literally treating her like as if she was nothing, you know?
+Because she was 25